sreelakshmisarath28-droid/ecommerce-business-analytics-dashboard/README.md

 > Developed an end-to-end E-Commerce Business Analytics Dashboard using Python, SQL, and Pandas.
 Designed a SQLite database schema for 2,000+ order records, wrote SQL queries to calculate 7 business KPIs, and generated a Power BI style multi-chart dashboard and automated PDF stakeholder report using Matplotlib and ReportLab.

 ## Duration
-July 2025 -- Present | Solo Developer | Business Analyst Portfolio Project
+Feb2026 --- Present | Developer | Business Analyst Project